yohanlegars/Hand-Commands/README.md

 ````
 You will be given 3 seconds to bring your hand in the correct position, a picture will be taken and it will
 move on to the next pictures.
 This process will be repeated as many times as defined by the number of classes that you chose and the number of instances generated for each class.
 The process can be aborted by pressing `q`.
+The default classes are those from our personal project `['stop', 'backward', 'forward', 'left', 'right']`.
+For more information regarding our project, you can consult this blog post 'blog post link here'.

 We performed the manual annotations using labelImg package.
 The package can be installed with `pip3 install labelImg`.
 By taking createML in the left column of the application,
 the generated annotation file will be saved as `.json`.
 The file contains the label name as well as the bounding boxes coordinates surrounding the hand.
 The files must be saved in 'not_yet_annotated' dir.